 Focuses on topics not ordinarily dealt with in other courses.
 Topics will be determined by faculty interest and student request.
 While the course can be repeated, no more than six credits can be applied to a criminal justice or legal studies major.
 Offered on sufficient demand.

 Examines patterns, current practice and trends concerning crime victims, including the role of victims in crime, their treatment by the criminal justice system, victims blaming arguments, victims' decisions to report crimes and help prosecute offenders, victim assistance programs, victim compensation and restitution, and victim empowerment.
 Offered fall semester of even-numbered years.
-Prerequisite: Junior or senior standing.
+Prerequisite: Junior standing.

 Internship in local agencies with individual faculty supervision to apply academic knowledge to actual and professional experience.
 May be repeated for up to nine credits.
 Offered each semester.
 Prerequisites: Junior standing and permission of internship coordinator.
 Corequisite: CJ 491